FlexMeasures/flexmeasures/documentation/configuration.rst

 The following configurations are used by FlexMeasures.

 Required settings (e.g. postgres db) are marked with a double star (**).
-To enable easier quickstart tutorials, these settings can be set by environment variables.
+To enable easier quickstart tutorials, these required settings can be set by environment variables.
 Recommended settings (e.g. mail, redis) are marked by one star (*).

 .. note:: FlexMeasures is best configured via a config file.
 The config file for FlexMeasures can be placed in one of two locations: